 In 2012, Premiership Rugby’s award-winning HITZ programme was introduced to the Saints.
 HITZ uses rugby’s core values of teamwork, respect, enjoyment, discipline and sportsmanship to get young people not in education, training or employment (NEET) back into education, training, apprenticeships and/or employment.

 The hugely positive impact of the HITZ programme inspired the Club to do even more, and in 2015 Engage was launched.
 This ambitious programme works with schools to support Primary and Secondary students who find themselves at risk of permanent exclusion.
 To date all our programmes have supported more than 5,000 students across Northamptonshire each year.

 The combined success of these programmes and the resulting positive outcomes have brought us to the formalisation of the charity: Northampton Saints Foundation.

-This transition brings all our programmes together under one umbrella organisation, with the clear vision of educating, inspiring and supporting the young people in our community.
+This transition brings all our programmes and departments together under one umbrella organisation, with the clear vision of Inspiring, supporting and educating the young people in our community.
 Our ambition is to create an infrastructure of skills, people, resources and facilities that means we can continue fulfilling the club’s longstanding vision.

 In order to offer our comprehensive, bespoke programmes and enable us to document the club’s history, donations of time, expertise, money and activities are critical to the operation of Northampton Saints Foundation.
 Our fundraising team work hard to secure grants and seek fundraising activities to ensure we continue our operation long into the future.